lezcano/expRNN/README.md

 And we are good to go!
 We have a layer with orthogonal constraints!

 Note that if you have more than one orthogonal layer, you have to call the `orthogonal_step` function of every layer with `optim_orth` and add all the corresponding parameters to `optim_orth`.
-This can easily be achieved with the `apply` function present in the `torch.nn.Module` objects, definin a function that performs the step.
+This can easily be achieved with the `apply` function present in the `torch.nn.Module` objects, defining a function that performs the step.

     def orth_step(mod, optim_orth):
         if type(mod) is Orthogonal: